hydrogenbond007/hydrogenbond007/README.md

-- 👋 Hi, I’m @hydrogenbond007
+- 👋 Hi, I’m Madhav goyal
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in web3 and Machine Learning
-- 🌱 I’m currently learning Natural language Processing
+- 🌱 I’m currently learning Smart contract and am a part of the dreamdao.xyz
-- 💞️ I’m looking to collaborate on any ML project
+- 💞️ If you want to connect here is my twiiter address @MadhavG93133640
 - 📫 How to reach me email me at madhavgoyal007@protonmail.com
+- here is my blog - mirror.xyz/madhavg.eth

 <!---
 hydrogenbond007/hydrogenbond007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.